 Murchison Falls National Park

-A visit to Uganda’s largest protected area and home to the world’s most powerful waterfall in Africa is worth the journey.
-Formerly known as Kabalega Falls, it covers 3893 sq km and is a 7 hours’ drive from Kampala.
+A visit to Uganda’s largest protected area and home to one of the world’s most powerful waterfalls in Africa is worth the journey.
+Formerly known as Kabalega Falls, it covers 3893 sq km and is a 7-hour drive from Kampala.
 It has more than 76 mammal species and 451 bird species.

-This activity starts at 05:00 am with pick up places at Paraa entrances in the north and the south using UWA speed boats to transfer guests to the northern bank where they are picked at the river where they are taken to the takeoff position.
+This activity starts at 05:00 am with pick-up places at Paraa entrances in the north and the south using UWA speed boats to transfer guests to the northern bank where they are picked up at the river where they are taken to the takeoff position.
 The 1-hour balloon safaris accommodate 8 passengers and can fly up to 10,000 ft. above sea level.
-Bush breakfast may be provided at the end of the trip thereafter guests are transferred back to their pick up locations.
+Bush breakfast may be provided at the end of the trip thereafter guests are transferred back to their pick-up locations.

 Boomu Women’s Group